krishnakumar-m/simple-logger/README.md

 # simple-logger
 A simple logger for my mobile browser.
-Maynot be of big use.
+May not be of big use.
+Dependency : newElm.js